MAGNIFICENT Mid-Western Region

 - Two Undergraduate Members at Large

 The Mid-Western Region has hosted one leadership conference (1959) and five Boule’s – 1922, 1940, 1950, 1970 and 1972.
 We are the home of two Historically Black Colleges, Langston University and Lincoln University.
 Twenty-nine women have served the region as Mid-Western Regional Director.
-Our current director is Twyla Woods-Buford of Beta Omega Chapter, Kansas City, Missouri.
+Our current director is Anika Wilson Starling of Beta Sigma Omega Chapter in Oklahoma City, Oklahoma.

 Several historic events have taken place in recent years to honor our beloved founders.
 On November 1, 2014, the Oklahoma legislature passed legislation establishing the Ethel Hedgeman Lyle Memorial Highway in Eufaula, OK.
 A memorial marker in honor of Larzette Golden Hale was installed on the campus of Langston University.